nhorro/mpeg-streamer-service/README.md

 # mpeg-streamer-service
-Simple Flask-based application to stream JPEGs received from ZMQ to web client.
+Simple Flask-based application to stream JPEGs received from ZMQ to web client based on the concept from the article Video Streaming with Flask(https://blog.miguelgrinberg.com/post/video-streaming-with-flask)

 Note: this is not intended for production.